SandipanKhanra/CodingSolutions/README.md

 # CodingSolutions
-Here coding sample of various problems is available
+Here solution codes of various problems are available